-PROPOSAL 4-APPROVAL OF AMENDMENTS TO THE COMPANY'S 2016 EQUITY AND CASH INCENTIVE PLAN
+PROPOSAL 5-APPROVAL OF THE AMENDMENT AND RESTATEMENT OF THE COMPANY'S 2016 EQUITY AND CASH INCENTIVE PLAN

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE AMENDMENT TO THE 2016 EQUITY AND CASH INCENTIVE PLAN
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE AMENDMENT AND RESTATEMENT OF THE 2016 CASH AND INCENTIVE PLAN

-The MiMedx Group, Inc. 2016 Equity and Cash Incentive Plan (the "Plan") was originally approved by shareholders at the Annual Meeting held on May 18, 2016.
+The MiMedx Group, Inc. 2016 Equity and Cash Incentive Plan (the "Plan") was originally approved by shareholders at the Annual Meeting held on May 18, 2016 and was last amended and restated and approved by the shareholders at the Annual Meeting held on November 20, 2020.
 The Plan was recently amended and restated and adopted by the Board of Directors, upon recommendation by the Compensation Committee, subject to shareholder approval.

 The principal features of the Plan, as amended and restated, are summarized below.
-The summary is qualified in its entirety by the full text of the Plan, which is set forth as Appendix A to this Proxy Statement.
-The principal amendments were to increase by 8,400,000 the total number of shares of the Company's common stock reserved for issuance as awards under the Plan, and to reflect changes relating to Section 162(m) of the Internal Revenue Code (performance criteria and the transitional rules) as imposed by the Tax Cuts and Jobs Act.
-To further align compensation with performance, the Plan provides for the grant of Performance Shares and Performance Units, requires a minimum one-year vesting requirement for awards, and prohibits the payment of dividends or dividend equivalents on unvested awards, or on any stock option, stock appreciation right or other purchase right.
-The Plan provides for "double-trigger" vesting upon a Change in Control.
-To reflect current best practices, the Plan also includes meaningful limits with respect to non-employee director compensation.
+The summary is qualified in its entirety by the full text of the Plan, which is set forth as Appendix B to this Proxy Statement.
+The principal amendments were to increase by 5,000,000 the total number of shares of the Company's common stock reserved for issuance as awards under the Plan, and to limit Committee discretion with respect to accelerating awards in relation to the minimum vesting criteria included in the Plan and vesting upon Change in Control transactions.
+The Plan prohibits the payment of dividends or dividend equivalents on unvested awards, or on any stock option, stock appreciation right or other purchase right.